begelb/MLCD/README.md

 For homology computations, we use the Python extension [pyCHomP2](https://pypi.org/project/pychomp2/).

+## Explanation of system numbers

+- We'll probably want to write here what the system numbers are here

+## How to create your own data
+- Note something about all of the data being inside the data folders, but write instructions here for how to reproduce making it

-## How to run the code for a single example
+## How to run the code for a single example using provided data
 To compute a single example, run ``` single_example.py ```.
 At the top of the file, under "Global variables set by user", you can change:
 - the system,
 - the number of nodes in the hidden layer of the neural network,